Sauna Buying Guide

 Common enhancements include:

-• Backrests and ergonomic bench designs
+• Backrests and ergonomic bench designs for improved comfort

-• Headrests and footrests
+• Headrests and footrests for relaxation and support

-• Interior LED lighting or chromotherapy
+• Interior LED lighting or chromotherapy to enhance atmosphere

 Technology & Convenience Options